-The NASA patented EZVI technology is an elegant and aggressive solution to the problem of in situ DNAPL destruction.
+The NASA patented EZVI technology is an elegant solution to the problem of in situ DNAPL destruction.
 However, the water-in-oil structure of the EZVI technology is critical for achieving direct DNAPL destruction via ISCR processes.
 Provectus EZVI products are not simply a mixture of emulsified vegetable oil (oil dispersed in water type emulsion) and ZVI.
-Rather, our EZVI products are the most advanced formulations of the NASA patented technology, and include:
+Rather, our EZVI products are the most advanced formulations of the NASA patented technology, and include;

-- CONTROLLED METHANOGENESIS EZVI-CH4TM is manufactured using Provectus' patented antimethanogenic reagents (AMR) technology incorporated into the fermentable component of the emulsion to inhibit excessive methanogenesis from occurring during initial fermentation of emulsion materials. - CATALYZED ZVI REACTIONS Our EZVI products can be provided with catalyzers to enhance and extend the reactivity of ZVI particles. - ENHANCED EMULSION STABILITY Our EZVI products can be provided with pH stabilization to maintain interior pH levels so that the emulsion structure has prolonged reactivity and stability in the subsurface. - LOWER VISCOSITY EMULSION Our EZVI products can be engineered, when appropriate, with decreased viscosity characteristics for enhanced installation (i.e., injectability). - CUSTOM EMULSION FORMULATION Our EZVI products are custom formulated for ZVI percentage, ZVI catalysis, AMR percentage, and viscosity, for each site.
-We will review your site information and work with you to develop a formula that is adapted for attaining your site-specific remediation goals. - EMULSION INTEGRITY Our EZVI products are manufactured per the NASA patent and quality checked during manufacturing to ensure emulsion structure is correct
+- CONTROLLED METHANOGENESIS EZVI-CH4[TM] is manufactured using Provectus' patented antimethanogenic reagents (AMR) technology incorporated into the fermentable component of the emulsion to inhibit excessive methanogenesis from occurring during initial fermentation of emulsion materials. - CATALYZED ZVI REACTIONS Our EZVI and EZVI-CH4[TM] can be provided with catalyzers to enhance and extend the reactivity of ZVI particles. - ENHANCED EMULSION STABILITY- Our EZVI and EZVI-CH4 [TM] can be provided with pH stabilization to maintain interior pH levels so that the emulsion structure has prolonged reactivity/stability in the subsurface. - LOWER VISCOSITY EMULSION PEP-EZVI and EZVI-CH4[TM] can be engineered, when appropriate, with decreased viscosity characteristics for enhanced installation (i.e. injectability). - CUSTOM EMULSION FORMULATION PEP-EZVI and EZVI-CH4[TM] is custom formulated for ZVI percentage, ZVI catalysis, AMR percentage, and viscosity, for each site.
+We will review your site information and work with you to develop a formula that is adapted for attaining your site-specific remediation goals. - EMULSION INTEGRITY Our EZVI products are manufactured per the NASA patent and quality checked during manufacturing to ensure emulsion structure is correct.